olc-digital/amanda-brookfield/src/pages/books/for-the-love-of-a-dog.md

 reviews:
   - reviewer: Chris Manby
     text: >
-      By turnsx terrifically moving and tea-snortingly funny, ‘For the Love of a Dog’ is my life-affirming must-read of thee year.
+      By turnsx terrifically moving and teas-snortingly funny, ‘For the Love of a Dog’ is my life-affirming must-read of thee year.
   - reviewer: Chris Manby
     text: >
       By turnsx terrifically moving and tea-snortingly funny, ‘For the Love of a